Hancock County, Maine: Economy

 Of employed persons 16 years and over in 1990, 1,108 indicated involvement in the "agriculture, forestry and fisheries" industry, though 1,206 indicated "farming, forestry and fishing occupations."
 The U.S. Census data are not dependable for determining the numbers of individuals involved in the fishing industry.
 Only firms with 10 or more employees must report their numbers, as well as firms paying workmen's compensation insurance.
 Because the majority of fishermen in Maine are considered self-employed, the statistics underreport fishing employment.

 Cranberry Isles, Deer Isle, Frenchboro, Gouldsboro, Southwest Harbor, Stonington, Swans Island and Tremont (Bass Harbor) were identified by a key respondent as fisheries dependent.
 Bar Harbor, Brooklin, Brooksville, Hancock, Lamoine, Mount Desert, Penobscot, Sedgwick, Sorrento and Sullivan were also noted as having either significant fishing activity or a significant number of people who fish.
 Winter Harbor's fishing activities were once dwarfed by the economic activity associated with a naval base, but now that the naval base has closed, fishing activity will most likely be the dominant economic activity in the community.
 Salmon farming is also popular in the area and Maine Salmon is an important export.

 Hancock County has the longest coastline of any Maine county.
 Commercial fishing and tourism are the county's most important industries.
 Hancock County is home to Acadia National Park (the only national park in Maine or the New England region, excluding the national sea shore on Cape Cod) and Cadillac Mountain (the highest point in Maine's coastal region).
 Jackson Laboratory, noted for cancer research, is located in Bar Harbor.
 Two institutions of higher education are located in Hancock County: Maine Maritime Academy at Castine and the College of the Atlantic at Bar Harbor.

 Air pollution

 The American Lung Association issues annual State of the Air reports.
 Their current score card gives Hancock county an "F" for ozone pollution, the only Maine county to receive an F score.

 Government and politics

 The county's Commissioners are William F. Clark, John Wombacher and Samuel DiBella.

-From 1856 to 1988, Hancock County was a Republican stronghold, with Democrats only carrying the county in three of the 34 presidential elections.
-Since then, Democrats carried the county every time, although George W. Bush came within one percent of taking the county in 2000.
+From 1856 to 1988, Hancock County was a Republican stronghold, with Democrats only carrying the county in three of the 34 presidential elections, with those three occasions being in 1912 when the Republican vote was split between William Howard Taft and Theodore Roosevelt; in 1916 when Democratic president Woodrow Wilson won re-election on keeping the US out of World War I, only to then break that promise in his second term; and in 1964 when the Republican candidate was conservative Barry Goldwater, who was defeated by Democratic president Lyndon B. Johnson.
+Hancock County was the most Republican county in Maine at every presidential election from 1956 to 1980, but started drifting away from the Republicans in the 1980s as the Republican Party nationally got more and more conservative and dominated by evangelical Christians.
+Since 1992, Democrats have carried Hancock County in every presidential election, although George W. Bush came within one percent of taking the county in 2000.